 Afternoon: After lunch we'll visit El Santuario de Chimayó.
 This shrine, a National Historic Landmark, receives almost 300,000 visitors per year and has been called "the most important center in the United States for Catholic pilgrimage."
 Many of the faithful believe that the Santuario is built on sacred earth with miraculous healing powers.
 Inside, a small side room houses el pocito (the little well), which is the source of the "blessed earth" (tierra bendita).
 Continue on to Santa Fe.

 Dinner: On your own.
 Santa Fe is know for the breadth and depth of its culinary offerings.
 There are a number of fine restaurants within walking distance of the hotel, including the hotel's own restaurant, Eloisa.
 The Group Leader will be happy to offer suggestions and directions.
-You may also choose to remain at the hotel and partake of the complimentary Kickback® dinner, which is from 5:30–7:00 p.m. every evening and offers a rotating menu of fresh, hot food and beer, wine, mixed drinks and soft drinks.
+You may also choose to remain at the hotel and enjoy the complimentary Kickback® buffet, which is from 5:30–7:00 p.m. every evening and offers a rotating menu of fresh, hot food and beer, wine, mixed drinks and soft drinks.